THUwyg99/PongDQN/README.md

 # PongDQN

 ## Introduction
-Deep Q-learning algorithm on the Atari Pong environment.
+A simple implementation of the Deep Q-learning algorithm on the Atari Pong environment.

 ## Requirements